Road Bike vs. Mountain Bike: Differences Explained by Expert

 Remco Evenepoel in his aero riding position | Picture Credit: Luis Angel Gomez, Unipublic / Sprint Cycling Agency

-Nowadays, 25 and 28-mm tires are popular among road cyclists (21 and 23-mm were popular not so long ago).
-However, wider tires will probably become a standard in the following years.
+Nowadays, 25 and 28-mm tires are standard among road cyclists (21 and 23-mm were popular not so long ago).
+However, wider, 30 to 32-mm tires are becoming increasingly popular.

 A road bike with narrow tires vs. mountain bike with wide tires side-by-side.